carpentries-incubator/machine-learning-neural-python/episodes/02-perceptron.md

 ## Perceptron

-The single-layer perceptron gives us a helpful foothold for the class of algorithms known as artificial neural networks.
-The perceptron takes a set of input values (x) which are multiplied by a set of weights (w) and fed into a simple function to produce a binary (True or False) output.
+The single-layer perceptron is a simple introduction to the class of algorithms known as artificial neural networks.
+The perceptron takes a set of input values (x) which are multiplied by a set of weights (w) and fed into a function to produce a binary (True or False) output.

 ![Perceptron algorithm](../fig/section2-fig1.png){: width="600px"}